NavCore/ngCordova/README.md

 ## Run Cordova app

 * After adding Cordova platform, we can run our app in desired platform: `cordova run [ browser | android | .. ]`
+* There is a known problem with emulating Android app using: `cordova emulate android`, so use `cordova run android`

 ## Build Cordova project